-In the period, £4,000 has been credited to the profit and loss account, and debited to the capital contribution reserve, for share options.
+In the period, £9,000 has been debited to the profit and loss account, and credited to retained losses as a capital contribution, for share options.
+(2017: £4,000 has been credited).

 Employee Share Purchase Plans

 Employee share purchase plans are open to almost all employees and provide for a purchase price equal to the average market price over the three days prior to the date of grant, less 20%.
 The shares can be purchased during a two-week period each financial period.
 The shares so purchased are generally placed in the employee share savings plan for a 3 or 5 year period, being the vesting period.
 The options expire 6 months after vesting.